ankumar/distributed/README.md

-We are spaning more global, making connections easy to manage & adding more nodes and edges
+# Distributed - Span is more global, making connections easier to manage & adding more nodes and edges

 ## 1. Products - Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...